lrossin/dwiki/items/Bough_of_the_Wandering_Oak.md

 A silver accorn is a token which can be used to cast the spell Summon Fey at 3rd level as an action and is consumed on use.

+---

 **Growth Log**:
 Full Growth #1:
 Location: Calvinus Manor outside Cyfaraun
-Benefit: +1/Magical, 4 Acorns of Woodland Ally, 400lbs of regular acorns Commune Knowledge: There is one Dryad 2 miles down river and a powerful undead in some kind of tomb structure under a hill 2 miles up river.
+Benefit: +1/Magical, 4 Acorns of Woodland Ally, 400lbs of regular acorns Commune Knowledge: There is one Dryad named Aparine 2 miles down river near an ancient elven well and a powerful undead in some kind of tomb structure under a hill 2 miles up river.